Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

 # 2. Brace Style

-- Opt to dance like an Egyptian when placing braces.
+- Opt to ["Walk Like an Egyptian"](https://www.youtube.com/watch?v=Cv6tuzHUuuk) when placing braces.

 __BAD:__